-It’s easy to order one too many yakitori sticks at The Skewer Bar when there’s a variety of tender meat sticks and seafood going as low as $1.25 per stick.
-But knock yourselves out, it’s worth the calories and meat sweats.
-The stingray, shisamo, bacon wrapped lychee, eggplant and snapper are some highlights.
-Bring the newbies here, this refreshing hole-in-the-wall concept is great for a unique street food experience.
+It’s easy to order one too many yakitori sticks at The Skewer Bar when there’s a variety of tender meat sticks and seafood going as low as $1.25 each.
+But knock yourself out – it’s worth the calories and meat sweats.
+The stingray, shisamo, bacon-wrapped lychee, eggplant and snapper are some highlights.
+Bring the newbies here – this refreshing hole-in-the-wall concept is great for a unique street food experience.

 Ah Hung D24 Sultan Durian

 Wondering where to find the King of Fruits (also known as our unofficial national fruit)?
 The home of good durian is in a lorong (a street) in Geylang.
 The best way to enjoy it?
 Plop yourself on a plastic chair in the shop and start eating.
 Watch out for the spikes!